defenseunicorns/uds-identity-config/docs/CUSTOMIZE.md

 2. View the changes in the browser

 ## Customizing Realm
-The `UDS Identity` realm is defined in the realm.json found in [src/realm.json](../src/realm.json).
+The `UDS Identity` realm is defined in the realm.json found in [src/realm.json](https://github.com/defenseunicorns/uds-identity-config/blob/main/src/realm.json).
 This can be modified and will require a new `uds-identity-config` image for `uds-core`.

-> [!CAUTION]
+{{% alert-note %}}
-> Be aware that changing values in the realm may also need be to updated throughout the configuration of Keycloak and Authservice in `uds-core`.
+Be aware that changing values in the realm may also need be to updated throughout the configuration of Keycloak and Authservice in `uds-core`.
 For example, changing the realm name will break a few different things within Keycloak unless those values are changed in `uds-core` as well.
+{{% /alert-note %}}

 See the [Testing custom image in UDS Core](./CUSTOMIZE.md#testing-custom-image-in-uds-core) for building, publishing, and using the new image with `uds-core`.